Good Luck Charlie, It's Christmas!: Plot

 Over dinner, Amy admits that she didn't want Teddy to go to Florida because she fears Teddy is growing up too fast.
 Teddy apologizes for disembarking the plane, and Amy assures her Christmas isn't ruined.
 They later encounter Jordan, the girl who had stolen their luggage.
 Jordan tearfully explains that she has become stranded after running away from home to go to a cross-country music festival that her mother forbade her from attending.
 Sympathizing with Jordan, Amy calls Jordan's mother and helps them reconcile.
 Teddy gives Jordan her plane ticket to help her get back home for Christmas.
 Amy finally acknowledges that Teddy is responsible.

 While driving through a desert, PJ, Gabe, and Bob are mistakenly kidnapped by a team of paintball participants.
 Understanding the situation, Gabe explains that Chuck Jablowsky, the creator of Galaxy of Death, holds a paintball tournament every Christmas Eve.
 After freeing themselves, Gabe convinces PJ and Bob to participate in the tournament.
 Using his knowledge of the game, Gabe wins the match and even meets Jablowsky himself.
-Jablowsky offers the trio a free helicopter ride to find Teddy and Amy, whom they locate at a diner.
+Jablowsky offers the trio a free helicopter ride to find Teddy and Amy, whom they locate at a diner they had biked to.

 Hank and Petunia arrive with Charlie by car, having gone looking for the boys after they didn't return.
 With the entire family finally reunited, Petunia reveals that she found a star-shaped tree topper, which Amy lost earlier in the film, stuck between Charlie's car seat mechanism.
 Amy admits that this was the best Christmas she has ever had before announcing that she is having another baby, much to the excitement of her parents and the Duncans.

 On the way home, the flight is once again overbooked and a free ticket is offered to whoever gives up their seat, which Teddy quickly accepts once more.
 Amy tells Bob to go after Teddy.
 He obediently does so, jokingly promising Amy that they will be back by New Year's Day.
 Amy smiles and says that she knows they won't.